 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Laos has highly positive net exports in the international trade of copper, precious-metal, iron, tin, zinc or lead ores and concentrates.
-In turn, these cashflows indicate Laos’s strong competitive advantages under the copper plus the ores, slag and ash category.
+Laos has highly positive net exports in the international trade of electrical energy and, to a less extent, lignite.
+In turn, these cashflows indicate Laos’ competitive advantages under the mineral fuels-related category.

 Below are exports from Laos that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Laos’s goods trail Laotian importer spending on foreign products.